 The purpose of the Basilianette, the school yearbook, is to record and prepare for publication an annual history of all facets of life at Saint Basil Academy.
 The staff meets several afternoons each week after school to plan and to prepare the yearbook using software provided by the publishing company.
 Membership is open to any Senior, Junior or Sophomore who indicates an interest in this project.

 The Basilian Pillar, the Basilian Express and the Basilian Pillar Magazine are periodicals produced by the Saint Basil Academy Journalism class.
 The purpose of the class and the organization is to give student journalists an opportunity to explore various methods of researching, writing and editing news stories.
 The class meets several times week and the editors of the publications meet daily.
 Editors focus their attention on editing student writing and learning the desktop publishing skills necessary to produce the publications.

 Be The Change!
 Club

-The purpose of the Book Club is to promote literary awareness, and to hold book discussions, and other book-related activities.
+The purpose of the Book Club is to promote literary awareness, hold book discussions, and other book-related activities.
 An extension of the Book Club is also the Reading Olympics.
-The Book Club provides an excellent opportunity for students who enjoy reading to exchange ideas and opinions on selected works.
+The Book Club provides an excellent opportunity for students who enjoy reading books to exchange ideas and opinions on selected works.
 It also serves as a useful discipline to encourage the reading of books from all genres.
 Meetings are held every other month in the library.

-Moderator: Mrs. Theresa Dillinger
+MODERATOR – Mrs. Theresa Dillinger